uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/assignment3/assignment3.component.content.md

 Present the results of your usability testing and your final paper prototype:

 - Discuss your three usability tests.
-Provide a description of each test, including the participant, the environment, why you chose this participant and environment, the test protocol, and the roles of each team member who participated in the test.
+Provide a description of each test, including the participant, the environment where you conducted the test, why you chose this participant and environment, the test protocol, and the roles of each team member who participated in the test.
   Briefly discuss revisions you made in your process and prototype over the course of your testing.